DataBiosphere/stairway/README.md

 global or cross-service state.
 Therefore, it is up to the application or service to implement concurrency control on its objects.

+### Context Awareness and Logs
+Stairway leverages the underlying logging system's mapped diagnostic context (MDC) if available.

+MDC manages contextual information on a per-thread basis: as Stairway submits a Flight for processing, it **passes along the MDC of the calling thread** so that context isn't lost.
+It also further populates the MDC with **flight-specific context** for the duration of the flight's execution on the thread, and **step-specific context** for the duration of each step's execution.

+For more information on MDC, please see [Logback's MDC manual](https://logback.qos.ch/manual/mdc.html).

 # TODOs
 * Add a section on clusters, queuing, failure, and recovery
 * Add a section - perhaps in DEVELOPMENT.md describing the schema